a-mhamdi/devops-starter-pack/git/README.md

 > To create a pull request on [`GitHub`](https://github.com/) 's website:
 >
 >     1. Navigate to the repository.
->     2. Click the "Fork" button.
+>     1. Click the "Fork" button.
+>     1. Add your code.
->     2. Click the "Pull requests" tab.
+>     1. Click the "Pull requests" tab.
->     3. Click "New pull request" and select the branches to compare.
+>     1. Click "New pull request" and select the branches to compare.
->     4. Add a title and description, then submit.
+>     1. Add a title and description, then submit.

 [Go Back](../README.md)